 - Please check with your health insurance carrier to ensure you have coverage outside the U.S.

 - Students MUST complete all required paperwork (flight info, participant information sheet, passport copy, and contact details) prior to departing for RSA.
 If you arrive in country and we do not have the required paperwork, we may be required to put you on a return flight back to the US.
-You are also expected to pay all course fees due SNC prior to your departure.
-The SNC Student Accounts office must verify payment of your course fees.
+You are also expected to pay all course fees due SNU prior to your departure.
+The SNU Student Accounts office must verify payment of your course fees.